doroved/mid/README.md

 ## Change Log

+**v3.0.0** - September 18, 2024

+- **Important!** `Platform ID` has been removed from the mac device hash dataset because after upgrading from macos 14.x to 15.0, it changed, causing the device hash to change.
+Use this version only for new projects or update the device hashes of your current users.

 **v2.1.0** - June 30, 2024

 - Added `mid::additional_data` function that returns additional device data that is not involved in forming the device hash.
 Currently available for MacOS only.